 - Deleting a book from Bluefire’s library will also delete its annotation file.
 Therefore, make sure to export annotations before removing a book.

 - Bluefire Reader also supports reading PDF files as well as exporting their annotations.
 The annotations are however not embedded inside the PDF as it’s the case with other PDF readers.
-They’re instead stored externally as detailed in the second point.
+They’re instead likewise stored externally as explained in the second point.

 Other Readers that Support Exporting Annotations

 If you’re using a Linux distribution or BSD you can try Foliate as an alternative to Bluefire Reader.
 Foliate not only supports EPUB annotations but also supports exporting them to Plain text, HTML, Markdown etc

 On the other hand, if you need a PDF reader that supports exporting annotations (comments, highlights, notes etc) that are embedded inside the PDF, checkout PDF-Xchange Editor.
 The free version will suffice for this purpose.

 And of course, you can always convert EPUBs to PDF if you find the format is limiting what you can do with it.
 Cheers!